finos/symphony-bdk-python/docsrc/markdown/activity-api.md

 ```
 $ @BotMention /help
 ```
-The help command can be instantiated by passing an `ActivityRegistry` and `MessageService` instances to the constructor, then added manually to the BDK activity registry
+The help command can be instantiated by passing a `SymphonyBdk` instance to the constructor and then added manually to the BDK activity registry
 ```python
 import logging
 from symphony.bdk.core.activity.command import CommandContext